CG3-Media/alto/README.md

 ## Configuration

-All configuration happens in `config/initializers/feedback_board.rb`.
+All configuration happens in `config/initializers/alto.rb`.
 The installer creates this file with documented options.

-**🔓 Authentication-Agnostic** - FeedbackBoard works with ANY authentication system (or none at all):
+**🔓 Authentication-Agnostic** - Alto works with ANY authentication system (or none at all):
 - ✅ Devise
 - ✅ Custom authentication
 - ✅ JWT tokens